Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Other solutions

+- **Use the Business Immigration Service** (BIS)
+    You can apply for a [work visa](/glossary/Work%20Visa) or a [[Blue Card]] through BIS.
+It's free.
+Your need a bit of help from your employer. - [More information](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service)
 - **Buy an Ausländerbehörde appointment**
     Some services sell *Ausländerbehörde* appointments for around 100€.
 They use scripts and bots to book appointments before other people.
+I will not help you find those services.
 Some of those services are scams.[^22]
 - **Apply in another city**
     If you are a Berlin resident, you must go to the Berlin Ausländerbehörde.
 If you [register your address](/glossary/Anmeldung) in another city, you can apply at the Ausländerbehörde there.
 Immigration offices in small cities are often faster.[^4]
 - **Hire a lawyer**
-    When you hire an [immigration lawyer](/guides/english-speaking-lawyers-berlin).
-It can speed things up.
+    When you hire an [immigration lawyer](/guides/english-speaking-lawyers-berlin), things tend to go faster.
+A lawyer can also [sue the Ausländerbehörde](#sue-the-auslanderbehorde) when they take too long to process your case.

 ## If your residence permit expires soon